ilarsf/aarc_lts/for-learners/safety/self-rescue.md

               </li>
             </ol>
           </div>
           <p><i class="fas fa-lightbulb" style="color: #4caf50;"></i> <strong>Technique Tip:</strong> This technique relies on leg power and body mechanics, not upper body strength.
-A strong scissors kick while pushing down on the oar handles will help lift your body horizontally onto the boat.</p>
+Using your natural buoancy and a strong scissors kick while pushing down on the oar handles will help lift your body horizontally onto the boat.</p>
         </div>
         <div class="col-md-3 text-center">
           <div class="rescue-step-icon">